foxtrottwist/generate/README.md

 ## Proposed Usage

-Via command line as script:
+Via command line:

 ```bash
 generate <schema> <endpoint>
 ```

-Via a custom script, to provide overrides for the default transformer methods that create a mock response fixture:
+Via a custom script, to provide overrides for the default transformer methods.
+Transformers operate on the schema to create a fixture:

 ```javascript
 import generate, { fakeId, fakeEmail } from 'generate'